runexec/Flamekit/README.md

                 standard and LiveView Phoenix projects.
 If this command is called while working on a file ending with `.html.eex` or `.html.leex`, a corresponding
-                css file will be created in `assets/css/`.
+                CSS file will be created in `assets/css/`.
 All imports are automatically deduplicated and stored
                 in `assets/css/flamekit.css`
                 <br>